-Beginning Tuesday, September 5, 2023 at 9:00 am, students may withdraw from elective classes only by completing the COURSE CHANGE OR WITHDRAWAL FORM available on the law school's website at (www.law.hofstra.edu) or in the Office of Academic Records and Registrar (Memorial Hall, Room 207).
-The completed form must be brought to the Office of Academic Records and Registrar for processing.
+Beginning Wednesday, September 11, 2024 at 9:00 am, students may withdraw from elective classes only by completing the COURSE CHANGE OR WITHDRAWAL FORM available on the law school's website at (www.law.hofstra.edu) or in the Office of Academic Records and Registrar (Memorial Hall, Room 207).
+The completed form can be brought to the Office of Academic Records and Registrar or can be sent to the office e-mail address, as a PDF attachment, for processing.
+The office e-mail address is lawoar@hofstra.edu.

-If the request for withdrawal is received after the Extended Drop Period (i.e., starting on Tuesday, September 5, 2023), a "W" grade (withdrawal without penalty or prejudice) will be entered on the transcript.
-The last day to withdraw from an elective course is Friday, November 3, 2023 at 5:00 pm.
+If the request for withdrawal is received after the Extended Drop Period (i.e., starting on Wednesday, September 11, 2024), a "W" grade (withdrawal without penalty or prejudice) will be entered on the transcript.
+The last day to withdraw from an elective course is Friday, November 1, 2024 at 5:00 pm.
 Students are not allowed to withdraw from required courses.

-The Withdrawal Period applies to all Fall 2023 elective courses, including the intensive skills courses.
+The Withdrawal Period applies to all Fall 2024 elective courses, including the intensive skills courses.